chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 ## Jest

-✨ When setting up a mock with `jest.mock`, ideally you may want to setup one of the properties based on a variable so that you can use the same value in you assertions.
+✨ When setting up a mock with `jest.mock`, ideally you may want to set up one of the properties based on a variable so that you can use the same value in your assertions.
 Jest will however fail the test complaining that mocks cannot access outside variables.
-This is in place to avoid dirty mocks, however you can by pass this by simply naming the variables with the `mock` suffix i.e. `mockUser`
+This is in place to avoid dirty mocks, however, you can bypass this by simply naming the variables with the `mock` suffix i.e. `mockUser`

 ```typescript
 const mockUnknown = '#9E9E9E';